rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 android.api = 30
 ```

+### android.minapi

+Python for Android enables `android.minapi = 21`.

 ### android.ndk

 Probably best not to change this from the current 19c.
 But if there is some reason you really need to, 21d also appears to work.

 ### android.arch

 Currently defaults to 32-bit ARM.
-For performance improvement (except if you have an old 32-bit phone, on which this will not work at all) set:
+For performance improvement, if you have a 64 bit device, change this to:
 ```
 android.arch = arm64-v8a
 ```
+An install message INSTALL_FAILED_NO_MATCHING_ABIS means the apk was built for a different architecture than the phone or emulator.

 # Debugging